smrutikant/object-storage-management/README.md

 2. Verify write permissions on the temp directory
 3. Ensure the bucket exists and has proper permissions
 4. Check server logs for detailed error messages

+### Folder Upload Issues

+If folder uploads are failing:

+1. Ensure your browser supports folder selection (use Chrome/Edge for best results)
+2. Check if you're exceeding the 10 files limit or 5GB total size limit
+3. Verify the temporary directory exists and is writable
+4. For large folders, try uploading subfolders separately
+5. Check that your prefix path is valid in the S3 bucket

 ### Move Operation Issues